Peepshow (album)

 Peepshow is the ninth studio album by the English rock band Siouxsie and the Banshees, released in the United Kingdom on 5 September 1988 by Polydor Records.
 It was their first record as a quintet.
 With the arrival of multi-instrumentalist Martin McCarrick and guitarist Jon Klein, the group recorded a multifaceted album with a variety of influences.
 Peepshow included three singles "Peek-a-Boo", "The Killing Jar" and "The Last Beat of My Heart".

 Upon release, the album was critically acclaimed: praise centred around the unpredictability of the orchestrations and new nuances in Siouxsie Sioux's voice.
 The record was a commercial success, peaking at No. 20 in the UK, and No. 68 on the US Billboard 200 chart in the week of 3 December 1988.
 It spent a total of 20 weeks on that chart.
 "Peek-a-Boo" became the band's first American hit and reached number 53 on the Billboard Hot 100 chart.
 "Peek-a-Boo" also reached number one on the Billboard Alternative Songs chart and "the Killing Jar" got the number two spot.

 It is the subject of the 2018 book Peepshow by Samantha Bennett, part of the 33⅓ series.

 Music

 Music journalist Parke Puterbaugh described "Peek-a-Boo" as a "collage of sound that incorporates a backward percussion track" with the voice bouncing from channel to channel.
 "The Killing Jar" opens with "a faint splash of reggae" and then the music dissolves into a trancelike drone in the style of Brian Eno.
 "Scarecrow" has a "Middle-Eastern feel" and the first side rushes to a climax in "Burn-Up", with cello and drums "simulating a train's mounting momentum".
-On "Turn to Stone" and "Rhapsody", Siouxsie Sioux sang in high falsetto.
+On "Rhapsody", Siouxsie Sioux sang in high register as a soprano.